 Once you’ve bowed down and devoted your entire life to this touched up carnival of deception and scumbaggery, you may end up being commended on your dedication but they’re just blowing smoke like the smoke coming off Saddam Hussein’s cigar in this lovely picture.

 Keeping in mind that reps generate all revenue, Devil Corp regularly demeans and berates the stars who make the most sales.
 These people will be put on a pedestal during the morning meeting giving all who work in the office something to aspire to.
 They then will be pulled aside and told they really aren’t that good.

 Best in the office?
 They’ll point to the best in the state.
 Best in the state?
 They’ll point to a rep in California who just happened to beat you last week.
 Best in the nation?
 No problem.
 They will find a way to put you down because why should someone so good be stuck with such a crummy job?
 They don’t want you to know how good you are because you might wake up and realize you’re doing all the work.

 The abhorrent clan overseeing this crude shakedown doesn’t generate revenue and its members are nothing more than useless eaters.
 Some take home millions of dollars every year by sitting on their behinds and telling tall tales.
 They want you in a state of confusion and insecurity to keep you selling for as long as possible.
 They believe putting you down will make you want to prove them wrong by writing more deals.
 These are genuinely filthy people who’ll use every dirty trick in the book to get you to sell.

-Owners understand this is the worst job in the world run by the worst company in the universe and know that if the seed of doubt is planted, it will eventually take hold.
-All that would be required is for a rep to have a bad week or be ripped off and voila, they’ll walk away like the millions who’ve walked before them.
+Owners understand this is the worst job in the world run by the worst company in the universe and know that if the seed of doubt is planted, it will eventually take hold because all that would be required is for a rep to have a bad week or be ripped off and voilà, they’ll walk away like the millions who’ve walked before them.